Into You (Ariana Grande song): Release and reception

-"Into You" was released as a digital download on May 6, 2016, by pre-order of the album, and was later serviced to radio on June 28, serving as the album's second single.
+"Into You" was released as a digital download on May 6, 2016, upon pre-order of the album, and was later serviced to radio on June 28, serving as the album's second single.

 The song was met with widespread critical acclaim.
 Jamieson Cox of The Verge stated that the track "might be the catchiest song cut from the album to date", adding: "You can thank — or blame — pop god Max Martin and his cabal of songwriters for those razor-sharp disco synths."
 Morris praised the overall production of the song, noting that "Grande travels down a rabbit hole of slinky vocals that simmers in some deep, throbbing production", and called it "irresistible".
 Idolators Rachel Sonis said the song "might be her most scandalous one yet", and that it "is, simply put, a massive club tune".
 She also noted that "[i]ts monstrous EDM-pop beat is reminiscent of My Everything", and the song's chorus will "have everyone on the dance-floor within seconds".
 Corner called the song a "massive banger", saying that it has "a solid earworm hook that is sure to dominate radio in the coming months".
 Goodman also praised the "monstrous" hook and the chorus "that hears Grande hit high notes".
 Writing for Rolling Stone, Sarah Grant said the song "is primed for dance floor makeout sessions" and that "Grande swaggers with little affect in tight vocal range".